spring-projects/spring-plugin/README.markdown

 Building extensible architectures nowadays is a core principle to create maintainable applications.
 This is why fully fledged plugin environments like *OSGi* are so popular these days.
 Unfortunately the introduction of *OSGi* introduces a lot of complexity to projects.

 Spring Plugin provides a more pragmatic approach to plugin development by providing the core flexibility of having plugin implementations extending a core system's functionality but of course not delivering core OSGi features like dynamic class loading or runtime installation and deployment of plugins.
-Although Spring Plugin thus is not nearly as powerful as OSGi, it serves as a poor man's requirements to build a modular extensible application.
+Although Spring Plugin thus is not nearly as powerful as OSGi, it serves a poor man's requirements to build a modular extensible application.

 ### Context